Data Risk Assessment

 How long does the DRA process take?

-We typically need about two weeks to conduct a DRA, starting from the time that a complete DRA Intake Form and all supporting documents are submitted.
+We typically need about four to six weeks to conduct a DRA, starting from the time that a complete DRA Intake Form and all supporting documents are submitted.
 Importantly, ISO and UPO generally cannot begin a DRA (and certainly cannot complete it) until the data owner provides all supporting documents – including answers to technical and security questions from any third party recipient of Stanford data.

 Who can I contact with DRA questions?